 - A requirement for a Primary Individual to certify his/her own effort certification report.

 - A requirement for a Primary Individual (or designee) to certify effort certification reports for all Supporting Individuals who have expended effort on his/her sponsored project.

 - A requirement that each effort certification form contains an attestation statement that indicates the certifier (or their proxy) has suitable means of verification and the amounts shown are a reasonable estimate of actual work performed during the stated period.

 - A requirement for all effort certification reports to be completed in a timely manner that is to be further defined by each campus, including through implementation of electronic-based effort reporting review and certification systems (ECERT).

 As the recipient of federal funding for sponsored projects UMD must comply with federal requirements of Effort Certification.
 Effort Certification is the federally-mandated process by which the salary charged to a sponsored project

 is documented as being reasonable in relation to the effort expended on that project.
 During the course of the year, the university charges salaries to sponsored projects and other accounts based on allocation instructions (i.e., the percentage of salary to be charged to one or more sponsored projects or other accounts based on committed effort) provided by Principal Investigators and other individuals who oversee sponsored projects.
 These allocations should reflect the expected amount of effort to be devoted to a particular project over a defined period of time.
-Payroll forms for sponsored projects are sent to the Office of Research Administration (ORA) for review and approval.
-ORA staff review for adherence to the grant budget and grant period.
+Payroll forms for sponsored projects are sent to the Sponsored Projects Administration (SPA) for review and approval.
+SPA staff review for adherence to the grant budget and grant period.
 Review is also

 All effort paid from or contributed to sponsored projects must be certified.
 UMD certifies effort through the use of effort reports.
 The forms provide certification that the effort distribution as paid adequately reflects the individual's work activities as required by federal regulations.